kitsamho/Instagram_Scraper_Graph/README.md

-There are two Python files here each containing a custom Instagram class
+There are two Python files here, each containing a custom Instagram class.You will need to have an Instagram account to use InstagramScraper()

 # InstagramScraper()

 This class is made up of a series of methods that allow for the scraping of Instagram post data.
-The pipeline consists of three main methods that need to be called sequentially.There is no current method to chain the whole pipeline.
+The pipeline consists of three main methods that need to be called sequentially.
+There is no current method to chain the whole pipeline.

 `self.logIn()` : user detail capture, webdriver initialisation, Instagram log in.
-You will need to have an Instagram account to do this.

 `self.getLinks()` : gets n unique links containing <#HASHTAG> using WebDriver.